isandeepMakwana/SQL/README.md

 -- '%' any number of characters

- SELECT * FROM customers WHERE last_name LIKE 'b%'; -- it find all last_name those contains b at biginning.
+SELECT * FROM customers WHERE last_name LIKE 'b%'; -- it find all records where last_name contains b at biginning.
 SELECT * FROM customers WHERE last_name LIKE 'brush%';

-SELECT * FROM customers WHERE last_name LIKE '%b%'; -- it find all last_name that contains b in ('starting ' , 'middle' ,'ending') please focuse on this.
+SELECT * FROM customers WHERE last_name LIKE '%b%'; -- it find all records where last_name contains b in ('starting ' , 'middle' ,'ending') please focuse on this.
 SELECT * FROM customers WHERE last_name LIKE '%y';

 -- '_' single character
-SELECT * FROM customers WHERE last_name LIKE '_y'; -- it pring all the last name that have length of 2 and the last chacter is y.
+SELECT * FROM customers WHERE last_name LIKE '_y'; -- it pring all records where last name have length of 2 and the last chacter is y.
-SELECT * FROM customers WHERE last_name LIKE '_____t'; -- -- it pring all the last name that have length of 5 and the last chacter is t.
+SELECT * FROM customers WHERE last_name LIKE '_____t'; -- -- it pring all records where last name have length of 5 and the last chacter is t.
 SELECT * FROM customers WHERE last_name LIKE 'b____y';
---  -- it pring all the last name that have length of 5 and the first chacter is b and last is y.
+--  -- it pring all records where last name have length of 5 and the first chacter is b and last is y.

-/* print all records when the address contains trail or avenue */ SELECT * FROM customers WHERE address LIKE '%TRAIL%' OR address LIKE '%AVENUE%';
+/* print all records where address contains trail or avenue */ SELECT * FROM customers WHERE address LIKE '%TRAIL%' OR address LIKE '%AVENUE%';
-/* print all records when phone number last charcter in not 9 */ SELECT * FROM customers WHERE phone_number NOT LIKE '%9';
+/* print all records where phone number last charcter in not 9 */ SELECT * FROM customers WHERE phone_number NOT LIKE '%9';

 ```